frovedis/frovedis/doc/manual/python/ml/kmeans.md

 __Return Value__
 It returns nothing.

-### is_fitted()
+### 12. is_fitted()

 __Purpose__
 It can be used to confirm if the model is already fitted or not.
 In case, predict() is used before training the model, then it can prompt the user to train the clustering model first.

 __Return Value__
 It returns ‘True’, if the model is already fitted otherwise, it returns ‘False’.

-### SEE ALSO
+## SEE ALSO
-rowmajor_matrix, crs_matrix, dvector
+rowmajor_matrix, crs_matrix